hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 CREATE SCHEMA registry;
 ```

-### Database URL

 When specifying which PostgreSQL database to use, the value specified must
-be a valid Database URL, as specified by https://www.postgresql.org/docs/9.3/static/libpq-connect.html#AEN39514.
+be a valid Database URL, as [specified in the libpq documentation](https://www.postgresql.org/docs/9.3/static/libpq-connect.html#AEN39514).

 Additionally, the URL must include the `sslmode` parameter indicating if SSL
 should be used to connect to the database.
 There is no assumed SSL mode, the
 parameter must be specified.

+### Finish Bootstrapping

+Once configured, the software will finish downloading.
+When it’s ready, the UI
+will indicate so and there will be an Open link to click to access the Terraform Enterprise UI.

+## Configuration

+After completing a new install you should head to the [configuration
+page](./config.html) to continue setting up Terraform Enterprise.